alentodorov/real-dark-mirror/README.md

 2. The temperature of the response on `generate_response`.

 PS: This is the first time I've ever worked in Python.
 This app is based on asking Chat GPT 4 questions on "How to accomplish X?"

+### How to test different models
+Switch to the `model-tests` branch to see how other models work for your collection of notes.